meeber/style-type-thing/README.md

 ## var VS let VS const

 `var` and I had a good run but it's over now and there's no turning back.
-From this point on, it's just me and `let` and that deceptive _expletive deleted_ `const`.
+From this point on, it's just me and `let` and the loveable yet misleading `const`.

 My preference is to only use `const` when I want to draw extra special attention to the notion that a variable and everything related to that variable should never change.
 For example: